 6. Learn how to make effective decisions

-Big decisions in life—from buying a new car to planning your retirement—can offer growth opportunities.
-However, it's not always easy to make huge choices like these.
+Big decisions in life—from buying a new car to planning your retirement—can offer personal growth opportunities.
 When you learn and apply effective decision-making strategies, such as evaluating all your options for a retirement fund, you can better equip yourself to handle the important choices in your life.

 7. Practice gratitude

 You might set this goal as a small daily objective, where you consciously choose to acknowledge your gratitude.
 This can mean being grateful for finding a dime on the sidewalk, waking up to your family every day or having a career.
-The success in this small goal is that you can find ways to shift your attitude toward being grateful and generous daily, which can have a positive impact on your overall well being.
+The success of this small goal is that you can find ways to shift your attitude toward being grateful and generous daily, which can have a positive impact on your overall well-being.

 8. Stay open-minded to new opportunities

-Maintaining an open mind and accepting opportunities and possibilities as they present themselves can help foster your growth mindset even more, as well as allowing you to accept responsibility and accountability for your actions, success and achievement of your goals.
+Maintaining an open mind and accepting opportunities and possibilities as they present themselves can help foster your growth mindset even more.
+It also allows you to accept responsibility and accountability for your actions and the achievement of your goals.

 9. Learn something new